-18 A change-point analysis was conducted, because it indicates that the trends change between 19 positive and negative within the analysis period.
-Regions of interest (ROIs) were selected based on most prevalent classes of significant seasonal trends for GIMMS NDVI and MODIS NDVI.
-20 The Breaks For Additive Seasonal and Trend (BFAST) method (Verbesselt et al., 2010a; 21 22 Verbesselt et al., 2010b) were used to detect and characterize abrupt changes within the trend and seasonal components of the ROI times series.
-BFAST is particularly important if long-term 23 trends are composed of consecutive segments with gradual change, separated from each other by 24 a relatively short period of abrupt change (de Jong et al., 2012; Verbesselt et al., 2010b).
-In 25 BFAST, the ordinary least squares (OLS) residuals-based MOving SUM (MOSUM) test, is used 26 to test for whether one or more breakpoints are occurring.
-Thus, the use of BFAST trend break 27 28 analysis assisted identification of several change periods which might otherwise been overlooked through a commonly assumed fixed change trajectory analysis.
-BFAST is an iterative algorithm 29 that integrates the decomposition of time series into seasonal, trend, and remainder component 30 with methods for detecting changes.
-An additive decomposition model is used to iteratively fit a 31

-1 piecewise linear trend and a seasonal model.
+- 17 A change-point analysis was conducted, because it indicates that the trends change between - positive and negative within the analysis period.
+Regions of interest (ROIs) were selected based - on most prevalent classes of significant seasonal trends for GIMMS NDVI and MODIS NDVI. - 20 The Breaks For Additive Seasonal and Trend (BFAST) method (Verbesselt et al., 2010a; - Verbesselt et al., 2010b) were used to detect and characterize abrupt changes within the trend - and seasonal components of the ROI times series.
+BFAST is particularly important if long-term - trends are composed of consecutive segments with gradual change, separated from each other by - a relatively short period of abrupt change (de Jong et al., 2012; Verbesselt et al., 2010b).
+In - 25 BFAST, the ordinary least squares (OLS) residuals-based MOving SUM (MOSUM) test, is used - 26 to test for whether one or more breakpoints are occurring.
+Thus, the use of BFAST trend break - 27 analysis assisted identification of several change periods which might otherwise been overlooked - 28 through a commonly assumed fixed change trajectory analysis.
+BFAST is an iterative algorithm - that integrates the decomposition of time series into seasonal, trend, and remainder component - with methods for detecting changes.
+An additive decomposition model is used to iteratively fit a - 31 piecewise linear trend and a seasonal model.
 The general model is of the form: $Y_t = T_t + S_t + e_t$ ,

-2 $(t \in m)$ , where $Y_t$ is the observed NDVI data at time t (in the time series m), $T_t$ is the trend

-3 component, $S_t$ is the seasonal component, and $e_t$ is the remainder component.
-A trend component

-4 corresponds to a long-term process that operates over the time spanned by the series.
-A

-5 remainder component corresponds to a local process which causes variability between cycles.
-A

-6 seasonal component corresponds to a cyclic process that operates within each cycle.
+$(t \in m)$ , where $Y_t$ is the observed NDVI data at time t (in the time series m), $T_t$ is the trend component, $S_t$ is the seasonal component, and $e_t$ is the remainder component.
+A trend component corresponds to a long-term process that operates over the time spanned by the series.
+A remainder component corresponds to a local process which causes variability between cycles.
+A seasonal component corresponds to a cyclic process that operates within each cycle.

-7

-8

-9

-10

-11

-12

-13

-14

-15

-15

-10

-10

-20

-20 21

-21 22

-22

-23

-25

-26

-27

-28

-29

-30

-31

-1 3.
-Results
+3. Results

-3 3.1.
+3.1.
 Inter-annual trends in NDVI

-5 3.1.1 GIMMS NDVI
+3.1.1 GIMMS NDVI

-7 The Upper Blue Nile (Abay) basin is characterized by a multi-year mean NDVI of 0.49 for the 8 period 1982-2006 using the GIMMS data set.
-On the one hand, the south and southwest region 9 of the basin represents the highest mean NDVI and the lowest temporal variation.
-This area is 10 characterized by shrubland and woodland vegetation.
-On the other hand, the eastern, 11 northeastern and northwestern part represents the lowest mean NDVI and the highest temporal 12 variation as a consequence of the relatively low annual precipitation and the more extended dry 13 periods.
-Besides, this area is characterized by intensive and sedentary cultivation.

-During the period 1982-2006, a significantly increasing trend in vegetation condition is observed 14 in large part of the basin particularly in western and central part of the basin (Fig. 2).
-About 77% 15 of the basin showed a positive trend in monthly NDVI with a mean rate of 0.018 NDVI $yr^{-1}$ (i.e. 16 0.0015\12 NDVI units) and the remaining 23% of the basin exhibited a decreasing trend with a 17 mean rate of 0.0084 NDVI yr-1 (i.e. 0.0007\12) (Table 2).
-The monthly NDVI increased 18 significantly (p < 0.05) over 41.15% of the basin area, with a mean rate of 0.03 NDVI vr-1 19 (0.0023\12) and decreased significantly over 4.6% of the basin, with a mean rate of 0.02 NDVI 20 yr-1 (0.0017\12).
-21
+- The Upper Blue Nile (Abay) basin is characterized by a multi-year mean NDVI of 0.49 for the period 1982-2006 using the GIMMS data set.
+On the one hand, the south and southwest region of the basin represents the highest mean NDVI and the lowest temporal variation.
+This area is characterized by shrubland and woodland vegetation.
+On the other hand, the eastern, northeastern and northwestern part represents the lowest mean NDVI and the highest temporal variation as a consequence of the relatively low annual precipitation and the more extended dry - variation as a consequence of the relatively low annual precipitation and the more extended d periods.
+Besides, this area is characterized by intensive and sedentary cultivation. - During the period 1982-2006, a significant increasing trend in vegetation condition is observed - in large part of the basin particularly in western and central part of the basin (Fig. 2).
+About 77% - of the basin showed a positive trend in monthly NDVI with a mean rate of 0.018 NDVI yr-1 (i.e. - 15 0.0015\12 NDVI units) and the remaining 23% of the basin exhibited a decreasing trend with a - mean rate of 0.0084 NDVI yr-1 (i.e. 0.0007\12) (Table 2).
+About 41% of the basin area showed a - significant (p<0.05) increase in monthly NDVI, with a mean rate of 0.03 NDVI yr-1 (0.0023\12) - and about 4.6% of the basin showed a significant decrease in monthly NDVI, with a mean rate of - 19 0.02 NDVI yr-1 (0.0017\12).

-23 3.1.2 MODIS NDVI
+3.1.2 MODIS NDVI